coozoo/androidprocmon/README.md

 ### Chart Rules

-File "chart_rules.json" contains the rules how much charts and what date they drawing.
+File "chart_rules.json" contains the rules how many charts will be appeared and what data they drawing.
 File placed beside binary.

-Attention rules handler very stupid  so it can work wrongly, maybe later I will reimplement it.
+Attention rules handler very stupid  so it can work improperly, maybe later I will reimplement it.

 You can copy included "chart_rules.json" file and place it beside binary.